 Americanaville, the brand, grew from a love of this country and for a love of Livingston, Tennessee, the small town in what is known as the Upper Cumberland area of the state and sets firmly in the Appalachia region of the United States.
 The town promotes itself as the Home of Live Americana Music.

 We have created a reputation as a listening room environment giving the public a place to enjoy dinner and an acoustic show that amplifies the important of the creation of intellectual property, namely the song.
 We are initiating a policy similar to Nashville’s famed Bluebird Cafe where listeners can enjoy the stories behind the songs that are being performed.
 Our “Shhh policy” is designed to support an atmosphere where both the audience and the songwriters can concentrate on the songs.
 While we encourage applause, laughter, and artists’ directed sing-alongs, noise should be at a minimum during performances.
 Talking before and after shows, and between songs, are expected and encouraged, but we desire to make the show the focus of the evening.
-We intend to bring in top Nashville songwriters of all genres, along with up-and-coming performers and those who may be less known but have a unique story to tell.
+We intend to bring in top Nashville songwriters and artists of all genres, along with up-and-coming performers and those who may be less known but have a unique story to tell.

 Come see Americanaville in Livingston, Tennessee and celebrate small town rural America as well as suburbia and the nation’s bigger cities, for any place could be your Americanaville.
 As the song sings “It’s who you are, it’s how you feel, Americanaville!”